Quick Start Guide

 • NPCs will give back items they do not want

-• When in doubt, you can use the /OOC (out of character) channel in chat to ask for help
+• When in doubt, use the /OOC (out of character) channel in chat to ask for help

 Helpful Commands

-There are a variety of commands that can be activated from within your chat box via what will commonly be referred to as '/ ' (slash) commands.
+There are a variety of commands that can be activated from your chat box via what will commonly be referred to as / (slash) commands.

-Here's an overview of a few of the commands that you might find most helpful during testing:
+Here's an overview of a few commands that you might find useful during testing:

-• /reload - forces a reload of assets & data on your client to help with certain glitches
+• /reload - Forces a reload of assets and data on your client to help with certain glitches

-• /rewind - returns your character to last unstuck position (5m cooldown)
+• /rewind - Returns your character to the last unstuck position (5m cooldown)

-• /hidecorpse all - hides player corpses, current NPC corpses, but shows your corpses
+• /hidecorpse all - Hides player and current NPC corpses except your own

-• This can be used to help improve framerate
+• This can be used to improve your framerate

 MUD Actions

-You can interact with the world via a system we call MUD Actions (in a nod to text-based Multi-user Dungeons).
+You can interact with the world via a system we call MUD Actions (a nod to text-based Multi-User Dungeons).
 This allows you to look for descriptions or clues, inspect things you find, take or place an object, and even pry something open (if you have the right item equipped).

 • /break <thing>